onap/policy-parent/docs/development/devtools/distribution-s3p.rst

 - **Add CSAR** - Adds CSAR to the directory that distribution is watching
 - **Get Healthcheck** - Ensures Healthcheck is returning 200 OK
 - **Get Statistics** - Ensures Statistics is returning 200 OK
-- **CheckPDPGroupQuery** - Checks that PDPGroupQuery contains the deployed policy
+- **Assert PDP Group Query** - Checks that PDPGroupQuery contains the deployed policy
-- **CheckPolicyDeployed** - Checks that the policy is deployed
+- **Assert PoliciesDeployed** - Checks that the policy is deployed
-- **Undeploy Policy** - Undeploys the policy
-- **Delete Policy** - Deletes the Policy for the next loop
+- **Undeploy/Delete Policy** - Undeploys and deletes the Policy for the next loop
-- **Check PDP Group for Deletion** - Ensures the policy has been removed and does not exist
+- **Assert PDP Group Query for Deleted Policy** - Ensures the policy has been removed and does not exist

 The following steps can be used to configure the parameters of the test plan.